t4-chat/t4-chat-front/README.md

-# T4 Chat Frontend
+# AI Vibe Frontend

 A modern, responsive chat application built with React 19 and TypeScript.
-T4 Chat provides a seamless messaging experience with Google OAuth authentication, real-time features, and a beautiful user interface.
+AI Vibe provides a seamless messaging experience with Google OAuth authentication, real-time features, and a beautiful user interface.

 ## 🛠️ Tech Stack